h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 ### Interpretations using Surrogate Models (Surrogate Model Tab)

 A surrogate model is a data mining and engineering technique in which a generally simpler model is used to explain another, usually more complex, model or phenomenon.
 For example, the decision tree surrogate model is trained to predict the predictions of the more complex Driverless AI model using the original model inputs.
 The trained surrogate model enables a heuristic understanding (i.e., not a mathematically precise understanding) of the mechanisms of the highly complex and nonlinear Driverless AI model.
+In other words, surrogate models are important explanations and debugging tools.
+They can provide global and local insights both model predictions and into model residuals or errors.
+However, surrogate models are approximate.

+**Note**: The surrogate models take the system's input and attempt to model the complex Driverless AI model's predictions.
+Surrogate models tell us about a complex model in the original feature space.

 The Surrogate Model tab is organized into tiles for each interpretation method.
 To view a specific plot, click the tile for the plot that you want to view.
 For binary classification and regression experiments, this tab includes K-LIME/LIME-SUP and Decision Tree plots as well as Feature Importance, Partial Dependence, and LOCO plots for the Random Forest surrogate model.